Lushan Travel Guide

 Lushan Attractions

-Colonial Villas the classic European-style villas in Lushan were built in the late 1800s and still exude old-world nostalgia.
+The classic european-style villas in lushan were built in the late 1800s and still exude old-world nostalgia.

-Poyang Lake this beautiful lake reflects the mountains and is cloaked in mist during the winter months.
-It is the perfect setting to watch the sunset.
+This beautiful lake reflects the mountains and is cloaked in mist during the winter months. it is the perfect setting to watch the sunset.

-Botanical Gardens European influence in Lushan is also evident in the town's botanical gardens, which have been cultivated and maintained in a specifically Western style.
+European influence in lushan is also evident in the town’s botanical gardens, which have been cultivated and maintained in a specifically western style.

 Side trips from Lushan